mrborges23/micphy2021/session3.md

 monitors.append( mnScreen(printgen=10) )
 ```

 With a fully specified model, a set of monitors, and a set of moves, we can now set up the MCMC algorithm that will sample parameter values in proportion to their posterior probability.
-The ```mcmc()``` function will create our MCMC object.
-Furthermore, we will perform and combine two independent MCMC runs to ensure proper convergence.
+The ```mcmc``` function will create our MCMC object.
+Furthermore, we will perform two independent MCMC runs to ensure proper convergence and mixing.

 ```
 pomo_mcmc = mcmc(pomo_model, monitors, moves, nruns=2, combine="mixed")